 House Bill 265 – Signed May 31, 2018, John Bel Edwards, Governor (D)

 On Feb.
-9, 2016, the Maryland General Assembly overrode the Governor’s veto of SB 340 and restored the vote to all convicted felons immediately upon their release from prison.
-Previously, convicted felons in Maryland had to complete all parole and probation before they were able to vote.
+9, 2016, the Maryland General Assembly overrode the Governor’s veto of SB 340 and restored the vote to all people convicted of felonies immediately upon their release from prison.
+Previously, people convicted of felonies in Maryland had to complete all parole and probation before they were able to vote.

 Senate Bill 340 (accessed Feb.
 9, 2016)